• Choose Medicine

 Zortress, Afinitor Disperz, Evermil, Rolimus, Rapact, Volantis, Evertor, Everotas, Evergraf, Boletraaz

-Possible Uses of Everolimus :
+Uses of Afinitor

 Everolimus is used to treat advanced (late-stage) cancers or noncancerous tumors, such as kidney and breast cancer, subependymal giant cell astrocytoma (SEGA, a brain tumor), renal angiomyolipoma (kidney tumor), and partial-onset seizures (epilepsy) with tuberous sclerosis complex (TSC), and neuroendocrine tumors of the pancreas, stomach or bowels, and lungs.
 It is used for patients who have already received other medicines that did not work well or those who will not be treated with surgery.